irmen/Pyro5/examples/exceptions/Readme.txt

 Also try to set PYRO_DETAILED_TRACEBACK to True (on the server) to get a very detailed traceback in your client.
 This can help debugging.

+Also, this example shows the use of a custom exception handler in the server.